-In case you have a lot of documents in a folder (more than 100), Metadrive will show “Limited functionalities” which means that there are documents that haven’t been loaded and there are some filter and order limitations by Google API.
+In case you have a lot of documents in a folder (more than 2000), Metadrive will show “Limited functionalities“, which means that there are documents that haven’t been loaded and there are some filter and order limitations by Google API.

-In order to avoid this limitation, we recommend to organize your folders and try to have few documents per folder, or use filters to reduce the results and get full functionalities.
+In order to avoid this limitation, we recommend to use filters and/or search to reduce the results and get full functionalities.

 Search in Metadrive is quick and simple.
 Just write in Metadrive search box and hits the return key in the keyboard.
 The app shows a loading image meanwhile search and populate the results.

 When you use the search box, you are searching in the current folder and its subfolders (Not the complete Google Drive)

 You can reset the search by clicking on the X icon near the search box.

 TIP: Improve the search experience using Metadrive to “restrict” the search scope.

 You can apply fast filters in Metadrive using the filter row under property titles.
 Click on the filter icon to choose the filter operator you would like to apply and write or select the value depending on property types: